In supporting every wrong by Pakistan, Turkey trying to emerge as a new radical Islamic axis

 New Delhi, Oct 26: Turkey was Pakistan's lone supporter at the Financial Action Task Force (FATF) plenary which had last week kept Islamabad in the grey list.

 Turkey had tried everything possible to ensure that Pakistan is let off.
-It even suggested a special visit to Islamabad to make an onsite assessments of Pakistan's implementation of measures to curb terror funding.
+It even suggested a special visit to Islamabad to make an onsite assessment of Pakistan's implementation of measures to curb terror funding.
 It was seen more as an effort to plug holes in the legal framework to curb terror funding.

 The suggestion was aimed at letting Pakistan off and placing it on the white list.
 However the same was not backed by China and Malaysia.
 The hard push to back Pakistan is a clear attempt that Turkey is making to emerge as the new radical Islamic axis and upstage Saudi Arabia.